ErickScur/API-clothing-store/README.md

 * Colors: A string with the avaliable colors, separated with comma.
 * CategoryID: The id of the Category.
 * BrandID: The id of the Brand.
+* Images: The API can handle multiple image files using a middleware.

 #### Request Example:
     {
         "name":"Air Force 1",